ditdotdev/dit-server/DEVELOPING.md

   2. Create a storage pool that we can use for storing data and metadata, one that will survive across Docker upgrades that instantiate a new underlying VM.
 For more information on how repositories are organized and metadata is tracked, see the `Zfs*Provider` classes, such as `ZfsOperationProvider.kt`.
-  3. Configure the system such that mounts created within the `titan-server` container will correctly propagate to the host VM and then to other containers.
+  3. Configure the system such that mounts created within the `datadatdat-server` container will correctly propagate to the host VM and then to other containers.

 The first of these is covered extensively in the the comments to the [launch script](server/src/scripts/launch), where we try to either leverage existing ZFS modules, install pre-built ones, or build new ones on the fly.
-We first try to pull precompiled kernel binaries from [zfs-releases](https://github.com/titan-data/zfs-releases), and fall back to using the `datadatdat/zfs-builder:latest` Docker image to build custom modules if no precompiled binaries can be found.
+We first try to pull precompiled kernel binaries from [zfs-releases](https://github.com/datadatdat/zfs-releases), and fall back to using the `datadatdat/zfs-builder:latest` Docker image to build custom modules if no precompiled binaries can be found.

-The second piece requires that we leverage an external volume (`titan-data`) to store any ZFS storage pool or other data that we need to persist beyond the lifetime of the Docker VM.
-This volume is created by the CLI and mounted at `/var/lib/titan/data`.
+The second piece requires that we leverage an external volume (`datadatdat-data`) to store any ZFS storage pool or other data that we need to persist beyond the lifetime of the Docker VM.
+This volume is created by the CLI and mounted at `/var/lib/datadatdat/data`.
 We then create the following
 directories:

-   * `/var/lib/titan/data/pool` - The underlying file backing the storage pool we create
+   * `/var/lib/datadatdat/data/pool` - The underlying file backing the storage pool we create
-   * `/var/lib/titan/mnt` - Root mountpoint for all filesystems created in the pool.
-This must exist on the root VM and not within the `titan-data` volume in order for bind mounts to work properly.
+   * `/var/lib/datadatdat/mnt` - Root mountpoint for all filesystems created in the pool.
+This must exist on the root VM and not within the `datadatdat-data` volume in order for bind mounts to work properly.
-   * `/var/lib/titan/data/modules` - Stash of ZFS modules (built or installed) to match the current kernel.
+   * `/var/lib/datadatdat/data/modules` - Stash of ZFS modules (built or installed) to match the current kernel.

 The third piece is a nuance of how Linux filesystems work in container namespaces.
-For more information, see the `bind_mounts()` function in the [titan.sh](server/src/scripts/titan.sh) utility file.
+For more information, see the `bind_mounts()` function in the [datadatdat.sh](server/src/scripts/datadatdat.sh) utility file.

 To keep the packaging simple, we leverage the same image for both the launcher and the server,